How to Add a Social Feed to a HubSpot Website

 Want to see some examples of what an embedded social media feed actually looks like?

-Here are three examples to inspire you.
+Here are some eye-catching examples to inspire you.

 1. Fairbanks, Alaska Travel Site